theapplicationlab/theapplicationlab/content/why-we-started/_index.md

 ---
-title: "About The Application Lab"
+title: "Why We Started"
-description: "Learn about The Application Lab: our mission, community, mentorship, and how our founders sparked this collaborative hub for university application support."
+description: "Our founders wanted to create a space where guidance is free from gatekeeping, mentorship is personal and practical, and every student feels supported in pursuing their academic ambitions with confidence."

 ---

 <h2>Our Story: From Uncertainty to <span class="gradient-text"> Empowerment </span></h2>

-Embarking on the journey of applying to international universities, our founders encountered a landscape filled with uncertainty.
-Despite being motivated and capable, they faced a maze of confusing application requirements, culture-specific expectations, and a lack of transparent information.
-The road was often lonely, with self-doubt and second-guessing being frequent companions, and even simple questions felt daunting amidst the flood of generic advice.
+When our founders began their journeys applying to international universities, they faced a maze of unclear requirements, cultural expectations, and limited guidance.
+Motivated yet uncertain, they often navigated the process alone, battling self-doubt and confusion amid a sea of generic advice.
+The Application Lab emerged from this experience: a commitment to make the path clearer, kinder, and more accessible for those who follow.
 <br>

 ### The Challenges